jrg94/educator-dashboard/data/patch-notes.md

-To help track my progress as an educator and provide some level of transparency around the development of my courses, I've created this patch notes file.
-The patches are listed by the most recent semester first and include any changes, updates, additions, or removals I made during that semester.
+To help track my progress as an educator and provide some level of transparency around the development of my courses, I've created this patch notes document.
+The patches are listed by the most recent semester first and include any changes, updates, additions, or removals I made during or for that semester.

 ## Spring 2024